Polydile/dile-components/packages/dile-form-mixin/README.md

 - The "name" attribute to inform the form that this element is part of the form.
 - The "value" property to get or set the value of the element.

-Work with native form elements or custom elements, as long as they have the value property.
+It works with native form elements or custom elements, as long as they have the value property.

-## Methods
+### Methods

 - **getData()** Gets the data object represented by the form elements.
 - **setData(data)** Set the values in the form elements using the data object provided in the argument.
+- **clearData()** Clear the form.
+Try to call a clear() method on all form elements.
+If this method does not exists only set the value of the element to "".
-- **resetData()** Set the values of the form to null
+- **resetData()** Set the form elements to it's initial state.

+## DileFormChangeDetectMixin

+This mixin detects changes in form and emmit a ```dile-form-changed``` event.

+To detect changes the form elements should emmit a ```element-changed```event. for this reason, this mixins only works with custom elements that have this custom event implemented.